ArwaAlzahrani/IoT-tasks/README.md

 #Task4

-Creating app to View the control panel on mobile devices.
+Creating an app to view the robot control panel on mobile devices.